 His creative streak advances as he starts handling objects–holding, squeezing and teething are all opportunities to explore.
 He’ll shake a rattle to hear the noise, bang it to hear that noise and even imitate Isaac Newton, by dropping toys and teethers on the floor, to study the properties of gravity.
-Your little genius will perform all kinds of fascinating experiments as the year goes on.
+Your little genius will perform all kinds of fascinating experiments and produce new creative ideas as the year goes on.

 Researcher Andy Meltzoff, from the University of Washington, found that 10 month-olds watch us, then imitate what they see.
-Once that gets boring, babies start to tweak these imitations, creating new behaviors and sounds.
+Once that gets boring, babies start to tweak these imitations, creating new behaviors and sounds, and developing creative new skills.
 You might hear your little one testing out different cries to learn how loud and shrill a shriek will get us in the room fastest.
 Improvisation like this is the basis for jazz…in fact it’s the basis of all art and science!

 Babies delight in discovering novel uses for objects, and later on novel solutions to puzzles…and novel meanings of words.
 Trust that creativity will develop automatically in your child.
 But parents can encourage creativity to flourish.